farming-labs/befter/packages/befter/README.md

 # Befter - Hook Management Library

-`befter` is a lightweight library for managing hooks in JavaScript, allowing you to register, invoke, and manage hooks in a sequence.
+Befter is a lightweight library for managing hooks in JavaScript, allowing you to register, invoke, and manage hooks in a sequence.
 Here's how to install it and get started.

 ## Step 1: Install Befter via NPM